-CAUTION The configuration interface has changed from earlier u-blox positioning receivers.
-Legacy messages are deprecated, and will not be supported in future firmware releases.
+▲ CAUTION The configuration interface has changed from earlier u-blox positioning receivers.
+Legacy messages have been deprecated and are not supported as of firmware version TIM 2.24.
 Users are advised to adopt the configuration interface described in this document.
-See legacy UBX-CFG message fields reference section in the applicable interface description [2].
+See legacy UBX-CFG message fields reference section in the applicable Interface description [2].